Danish West Indies: Emancipation

-On the afternoon of 3 July 1848 (now known as Emancipation Day), Peter von Scholten, to end the rebellion and prevent bloodshed and damages, went to Frederiksted and announced an immediate and total emancipation of all slaves.
-He then went to Christiansted, where a second rebellion had formed and some fires had been set, and had notices disseminated to the other islands.
+On the afternoon of 3 July 1848 (now known as Emancipation Day), Peter van Scholten went to Frederiksted.
+To end the rebellion and prevent further bloodshed and damage, he announced an immediate and total emancipation of all slaves.
+He then went to Christiansted, where a second rebellion had formed and some fires had been set, and had notices proclaiming emancipation disseminated to the other islands.
 General Buddhoe worked with the governor and other officials to end the riots and violence that had broken out on a few estates.